cloudengio/go.pkgs/file/filewalk/README.md

 type Info struct {
 	Name    string    // base name of the file
-	UserID  string    // user id as returned by the underlying system Size    int64     // length in bytes
+	UserID  string    // user id as returned by the underlying system GroupID string    // group id as returned by the underlying system Size    int64     // length in bytes
 	ModTime time.Time // modification time
 	Mode    FileMode  // permissions, directory or link.